 ALERT AND NOTIFICATION SYSTEM EVALUATION

+Effective Date: 10/01/2016

 PROGRAM APPLICABILITY: 2515 A

 71114.02-01 INSPECTION OBJECTIVE

 To evaluate the licensee’s compliance with the testing and maintenance requirements specified in the Federal Emergency Management Agency (FEMA)-approved Alert and Notification System (ANS) Design Report and supporting letters for the primary and backup ANS to the extent that the licensee has assumed responsibility for the testing and maintenance of those systems.
 If the ANS is maintained and tested by a local government, this procedure does not apply.
 Initial implementation of this procedure will require an understanding of the FEMA-approved design report and verification of the approved system tests.